JohanVanslembrouck/corolib/README.md

 6. The proposed style is closer to the polling style used in CORBA AMI.

     The reader is referred again to reading/CORBA-AMI.md for more information on this approach.

-## Organization of corolib

-The GitHub repository contains the library itself and several examples.

-The library (include/corolib) has two parts:
-* Files async_operation.h, async_task.h, auto_reset_event.h, commservice.h, oneway_task.h, print.h,
-semaphore.h, wait_all_awaitable.h, wait_all_counter.h, wait_any_one.h and wait_any_awaitable.h
-are independent of Boost and are also used by the Qt examples.
-The README file in include/corolib gives more information on each of the classes.
-* Files commclient.h, commcore.h and commserver.h use boost/asio and are only used by the Boost examples.

-Folder lib contains the source (.cpp) files for the header files (.h) in include/corolib.

-The examples folder has the following subfolders:
-* Folder tutorial contains various standalone examples showing the use of corolib but without use of Boost or Qt.
-* Folders clientserver1, clientserver2, clientserver3 and clientserver4 use Boost for client-server communication.
-Two or more applications have to be started, e.g. a server application and one or more client applications.
-* Folder clientserver11 uses Qt and folder common-qt defines classes that are used by clientserver11 (and other examples that may be added in the future).
-* Folder various-boost contains stand-alone applications that use Boost.
-At this moment it contains only a timer application.
-* Folder various-qt contains stand-alone applications that use Qt.
-Again, at this moment it contains only a timer application.
-* Folder why-coroutines contains various examples that explain the advantages of C++ coroutines for writing (distributed) applications.
-* Folder corolab contains examples that do not use the corolib include files or libraries, but were the basis from where corolib has been "distilled."

 ## Comparison with other libraries